nniiicc/LIS-598-DC2-Sp2020/docs/11-ProtocolAssignment.md

 You should feel free to LIBERALLY borrow from existing repository policies or protocols that we have looked at this quarter.
 You should also feel empowered to look at other protocols, or other repositories and decide how to answer some of these questions.

-## Exercise 3: Repository Architectures
+## Assignment 3: Repository Architectures

 Most of us will never design a new data curation system from the ground up.
 We will, by and large, develop on top of existing software platforms that provide basic features.
 This means we can focus our time and attention on **configuring** these architectures to meet our specific needs.